Announcement of $500,000 Investment for Colorado Springs Housing and Homeless Fund

 Working in partnership with the community, CHP is crafting a collaborative infrastructure aimed at preventing suicides in the region.
 According to 2019 CDPHE statistics, El Paso County has among the highest suicide rates in the state– and the nation overall.

 To encourage the dialogue, a panel shared diverse perspectives, followed by a small-group discussion to drill deeper into issues and actions going forward.
-Moderated by CHP Interim CEO, Amber Ptak, panelists included: Cari Davis, Colorado Springs Health Foundation; Andrea Wood, UCHealth Memorial Hospital’s Zero Suicide Coordinator; Meghan Haynes from El Paso County Public Health; Tyler Carpenter with AspenPointe and Melissa Hansen, CHP’s Suicide Prevention Project Manager.
+Moderated by CHP Interim CEO, Amber Ptak, panelists included: Cari Davis, Colorado Springs Health Foundation; Andrea Wood, UCHealth Memorial Hospital’s Zero Suicide Coordinator; Meghan Haynes from El Paso County Public Health; Tyler Carpenter with AspenPointe and Melissa Hansen, CHP’s former Suicide Prevention Project Manager.

 To access more information discussed at this event, click here.